 CAVE Automatic Virtual Environment

 CAVE is a recursive acronym that stands for CAVE Automatic Virtual Environment.
-The CAVE is a projection-based VR display that was developed at the Electronic Visualization Laboratory (EVL) at the University of Illinois at Chicago.
+The CAVE is a projection-based VR display that was first developed at the Electronic Visualization Laboratory (EVL) at the University of Illinois at Chicago.
 It premeried at the SIGGRAPH 1992 conference.

 CAVE Key Facts